ReynaldoAMartinez/SOC-Simulator-with-ELK/README.md

 # SOC-Simulator with ELK

 This is an intensive program to help aspiring SOC analysts gain real-world practical experience in just 30 days.
-It was designed by Steven, founder of MyDFIR (YouTube channel), a very well-known DFIR consultant with long experience working and focusing within the security operations domain.
+It was designed by [Steven Maeh](https://www.mydfir.com/), a very well-known DFIR consultant with long experience working and focusing within the security operations domain.

 After I completed the challenge, I gained confidence and solid skills related to an SOC environment.
 I also acquired a methodology for detecting and investigating alerts using a SIEM and a ticketing system.